daffl/uberproto/readme.markdown

 ### Method proxy

-You can create proxy callbacks, that make sure that _this_ will always point to the actual object:
+You can create proxy callbacks, that make sure that _this_ will always point to the right object:

 	var callback = operaSinger.proxy('fullName');
 	console.log(callback()); // -> 'Pavarotti'